jd1618/jd1618.github.io/_pages/about.md

 ## _Postdoctoral Researcher, Imperial College London, July-August 2023:_

 * _Published in a special issue of the journal of Physics of Fluids (PoF)_
-* _Characterised the instability of quasi-geostrophic dipole steady states by a growing critical Davies mode (D-mode)_
+* _Characterised the instability of quasi-geostrophic dipole steady states by a growing critical Davies mode_

 ## _Actuary Intern, First Actuarial, June-July 2022_: